nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114.md

 # General processing overview with example commands

+> Exact processing commands for a specific GLDS that has been released are provided with the processed data in the [OSDR](https://osdr.nasa.gov/bio/repo).
+>
-> Exact processing commands and output files listed in **bold** below are included with each Microarray processed dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).
+> All output files in **bold** are published with the Affymetrix microarray processed data in the [OSDR](https://osdr.nasa.gov/bio/repo).

 ---